acetinkaya/acetinkaya/README.md

 --

-Ali Cetinkaya is an academic and researcher specializing in Artificial Intelligence, Algorithm Design, and Autonomous Systems.
-He holds an M.Sc. degree in Computer Engineering and conducts interdisciplinary research integrating embedded systems with intelligent algorithms.
-He served as the Head of the Autonomous Systems Technician Program and has provided consultancy for academic and industry-based AI projects.
-His research interests include Machine Learning, Deep Learning, Fuzzy Logic Systems, and Autonomous Systems.
+Ali Çetinkaya is an academic and researcher working in the fields of artificial intelligence, algorithm design and autonomous systems.
+He holds an MSc degree in Computer Engineering and conducts interdisciplinary studies on embedded electronic systems and engineering-oriented intelligent algorithms.

+He previously served as the Head of the Autonomous Systems Technician Program and has contributed as an instructor and project advisor in externally funded training initiatives supported by TÜBİTAK and the Istanbul Development Agency (ISTKA).
+He has delivered applied training in data structures, algorithms and artificial intelligence with a focus on intelligent systems development.

+His research and teaching interests include artificial intelligence, machine learning, deep learning, fuzzy logic systems, robotics and autonomous systems.
+His work focuses on integrating algorithmic thinking, engineering-based modelling approaches and applied AI solutions into education and research environments.

 - 📘 **Education**: Master’s Degree in Computer Engineering (Thesis, 2017) | Bachelor’s Degree in Electronics and Computer Education (2014)
 - 📌 **Expertise**: [Artificial Intelligence (AI)](https://github.com/acetinkaya/ai_aLi), [Fuzzy Logic (FL)](https://github.com/acetinkaya/BULANIK-MODELLEME-ve-KONTROL), [Algorithm Development](https://github.com/acetinkaya/Python-Google-Colab-Algoritmalar-ve-Veri-Yapilari-Egitimi), [Robotics Science (RB)](https://github.com/acetinkaya/robotik-arduino-uygulamalari)